MHRT/C Frequently Asked Questions

 As soon as you have a full MHRT/C certificate with an expiration date.

 Yes, as long as the course is relevant to the new knowledge competencies and is completed during the two-year expiration period on your certificate.
 Please remember, you still need to meet four (4) hours of ethics as part of the 18 hours of continuing education.
+When you submit your renewal form you would need to provide an official transcript or a legible copy of an official transcript showing you passed the course in question during the time period listed on your MHRT/C certificate.

 We will accept a non-regionally accredited college course for continuing education as long as the course is relevant to the new knowledge competencies.